agate-model/Agate.jl/README.md

 ## Development

 We follow the [Blue](https://github.com/JuliaDiff/BlueStyle) style guide for Julia.
-To automatically format all Julia files in the project use the JuliaFormatter, e.g.:
+To automatically format all Julia files in the project you can use the JuliaFormatter.
+Once you have installed it (`add JuliaFormatter`) run:

 ```Julia
 using JuliaFormatter